-- The net income from the operation of a farm, business, or profession.
-Below are certain deductions the IRS allows to reduce taxable income: (Refer to Attachment 4-C of this Chapter for guidance on what non-cash deductions can be added back to repayment income.) - Expenditures for business or farm expansion, capital improvements, or payments of principal on capital indebtedness shall not be used as deductions in determining income.
-A deduction is allowed in the manner prescribed by Internal Revenue Service (IRS) regulations only for interest paid in amortizing capital indebtedness.
+- Cash or non-cash contributions paid on behalf of the applicant/borrower by persons not living in the house, - Allowances for members of the Armed Forces, - Allowances for members of the Clergy, - Allowances paid by employer. - 2.
+The net income from the operation of a farm, business, or profession.
+The following provisions apply: - Expenditures for business or farm expansion, capital improvements, or payments of principal on capital indebtedness shall not be used as deductions in determining income.
+A deduction is allowed in the manner prescribed by Internal Revenue Service (IRS) regulations only for interest paid in amortizing capital indebtedness. - Farm and non-farm business losses are considered "0" in determining annual income.
+A negative amount must not be used to offset other family income.

-- Farm and non-farm business losses are considered "0" in determining annual income.
-Loan Originators should analyze federal tax returns and review if there are any non-cash deductions that should be added back into repayment income, which could result in a positive repayment income figure.
-A negative amount must not be used to offset other family income for annual and repayment income. - A deduction, based on straight line depreciation, is allowed in the manner prescribed by IRS regulations for the exhaustion, wear and tear, and obsolescence of depreciable property used in the operation of a farm, business, or profession by a member of the household.
-The deduction must be based on an itemized schedule showing the amount of straight-line depreciation.
-This non-cash deduction, based on straight line depreciation, can be added back into repayment income, but should not be added back into annual income. - Depletion is the using up of natural resources extracted from a mineral property by mining, drilling, quarrying stone, or cutting timber.
-A depletion deduction is allowed to account for the reduction of the mineral property's value or basis as a result of the extraction of the natural resource.
-This non-cash deduction can be added back into repayment income but should not be added back into annual income. - Any withdrawal of cash or assets from the operation of a farm, business, or profession, or salaries or other amounts distributed to family members from the farm, business, or profession, will be included in income, except to the extent the withdrawal is for reimbursement of cash or assets invested in the operation by a member of the household. - A deduction is allowed for verified business expenses, such as lodging, meals, and fuel, for business trips made by salaried employees, such as long-distance truck drivers, who must meet these expenses without reimbursement. - For home-based operations such as child care, product sales, and the production of crafts, housing related expenses for the property being financed such as mortgage interest, real estate taxes, and insurance, which may be claimed as business expense deductions for income tax purposes, will not be deducted from annual income.

-- 3. Interest, dividends, and other net income of any kind from real or personal property, including: - The share received by adult members of the household from income distributed from a trust fund. - Any withdrawal of cash or assets from an investment except to the extent the withdrawal is reimbursement of cash or assets invested by a member of the household. - 4.
+- A deduction, based on straight line depreciation, is allowed in the manner prescribed by IRS regulations for the exhaustion, wear and tear, and obsolescence of depreciable property used in the operation of a farm, business, or profession by a member of the household.
+The deduction must be based on an itemized schedule showing the amount of straight-line depreciation. - Any withdrawal of cash or assets from the operation of a farm, business, or profession, or salaries or other amounts distributed to family members from the farm, business, or profession, will be included in income, except to the extent the withdrawal is for reimbursement of cash or assets invested in the operation by a member of the household. - A deduction is allowed for verified business expenses, such as lodging, meals, and fuel, for business trips made by salaried employees, such as long-distance truck drivers, who must meet these expenses without reimbursement. - For home-based operations such as child care, product sales, and the production of crafts, housing related expenses for the property being financed such as mortgage interest, real estate taxes, and insurance, which may be claimed as business expense deductions for income tax purposes, will not be deducted from annual income. - 3.
+Interest, dividends, and other net income of any kind from real or personal property, including: - The share received by adult members of the household from income distributed from a trust fund. - Any withdrawal of cash or assets from an investment except to the extent the withdrawal is reimbursement of cash or assets invested by a member of the household. - 4.
 The full amount of periodic payments received from Social Security (including Social Security received by adults on behalf of minors or by minors intended for their own support, or by an applicant who is a representative payee for an adult household member who will reside in the property), annuities, insurance policies, retirement funds, pensions, disability or death benefits, and other similar types of periodic receipts.
 However, deferred periodic amounts from supplemental income and social security benefits that are received in a lump sum amount or in prospective monthly amounts are not counted.